beejjorgensen/bgc/src/bgc_part_0800_pointers_2.md

 int *p = &a[0];  // Or "int *p = a;" works just as well
 ```

-The let's print the value there by dereferencing the pointer:
+Then let's print the value there by dereferencing the pointer:

 ``` {.c}
 printf("%d\n", *p);  // Prints 11